 Grapes: 70% Cabernet Sauvignon, 30% Sangiovese

 Fruit for Le Difese is selected from Tenuta San Guido estate’s younger vines.
 Fermentation for both varieties took place on the skins in temperature-controlled stainless steel vats for 12 days.
-The wine was matured for 12 months in French and American oak barriques and refined for 3 months in bottle before release.
+The wine was matured for 12 months in second hand oak barrels.

 GRAPES: 70% Cabernet Sauvignon, 30% Sangiovese

 ACIDITY: 5.5 g/l